gem-pasteur/macsyfinder/doc/system_definition.rst

 * The element "gene" has several mandatory attributes:

    * "name": which must match to a profile in the profile directory.
-   * "presence": which can take three values "mandatory", "allowed", "forbidden".
+   * "presence": which can take three values "mandatory", "accessory", "forbidden".

  The element "gene" may have other attributes: